knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/98-architecture.md

 ## The `.scribe` folder
-The `.scribe` folder contains information about your API that Scribe has extracted.
+The `.scribe` folder contains intermediate output—information about your API that Scribe has extracted.

 ```
 .scribe/